jmousa/My_cypress_interview_project/README.md

 1- Install cypress

-2- clone the Demo Repo to the integration directory
+2- Clone the Demo Repo to the integration directory

 3- Run all files in the Demo directory